-- 1. Instrumental music of Haydn, Mozart and Beethoven - 2.
-Popular song: Blues, jazz, swing and big band - 3.
-Instrumental jazz from 1910 to the present day - 4.
-Religious music of the Baroque Period - 5.
-Programme music 1820-1910 - 6.
-Innovations in music from 1900 to the present day
+1. Instrumental music of Haydn, Mozart and Beethoven [compulsory - studied in L6] 2.
+Popular song: Blues, jazz, swing and big band [compulsory - studied in L6] 3.
+Instrumental jazz from 1910 to the present day [optional - studied in U6] 4.
+Religious music of the Baroque Period [optional - studied in U6] 5.
+Programme music 1820-1910 [optional - studied in U6] 6.
+Innovations in music from 1900 to the present day [optional - studied in U6]

 With an emphasis on musicality and practical music making, it is a course suited to those who are already good instrumentalists or singers, who can read music fluently, and who have a real interest in the history, analysis and techniques of music.
-The ABRSM Grade 5 Theory qualification is a pre-requisite for studying A Level Music.
+The ABRSM Grade 5 Theory qualification is a prerequisite for studying A Level Music.